 Our final day of the trek we return to the village of Bubion, a long climb for the horses.

 Crossing the river Guadalefao we follow a steep bridle path west to the villages Lobras and Timar.
-From here the route follows a small local road for approximately 7 kilometres.
+From here the route follows a small local road for approximately 7 kilometers.
 Afterwards beginning a descent into the spectacular gorge of Trevelez.

 Descending on an ancient Roman path cut into the sides of the gorge we lead the horses on foot.
-It is approximately a 30 minute walk down to the bridge from which we will ride up past the pretty village of Busquistar.
-Afterwards we ride on to Portugos for a well earned lunch.
+It is approximately a 30 minute walk down to the bridge from which we will ride up past the pretty village of Busquistar and continue to Portugos for a well earned lunch.

 In the late afternoon we continue north west along paths and dirt tracks to Bubion.

-Overnight in Casa la Sevillana and farewell dinner, last day of 5-Star Horse Riding Holiday.
+Overnight in Casa la Sevillana and farewell dinner, last day of this 5-Star Horse Riding Holiday.

 Transfer to Malaga.

-Prices and Details for 5-Star Horse Riding Holiday
+Prices and Details for La Contraviesa 5-Star Horse Riding Holiday

 Single Supplement: 175 Euros (Payable on arrival in Spain)